JAQuent/memoryROC/README.md

 memoryROC A package to analyse recognition memory data within R.

-Copyright (C) 2016 Jörn Alexander Quent
+Copyright (C) 2016 JÃ¶rn Alexander Quent

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.